GitJit-max/learning-linux/chapter/07-advanced-terminal.md

 ## 7.2 When a program hangs up

 Sometimes a computer will become sluggish or an application will stop responding.
-In this chapter, we will look at some of the tools available at the command line that let us examine what programs are doing and how to terminate misbehaving processes. [^shotts]
+In this chapter, we will look at some of the tools available at the command line that let us examine what programs are doing and how to terminate misbehaving processes. [^shotts-misbehave]

 <a id="kill-signals"></a>